powerful Stress Management Tips

 - Play a few bars: Music

 soothes the savage “stress” beast.
-Try some classical.
+Try some classical, jazz or the natural sounds of nature.

 - Fall for puppy love: